LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 -------------------

 A unit test object can define the `condition/0` predicate (which defaults to `true`) to test if some necessary condition for running the tests holds.
+The tests are skipped if the call to this predicate fails or generates an error.

 Individual tests that for some reason should be unconditionally skipped can have the test clause head prefixed with the `(-)/1` operator.
 The number of